 DUES & FEES

-Membership dues for one calendar year are $35 for Individual Membership, $100 for Corporate Membership, and Student Memberships are $17.50.
+Membership dues for one calendar year are $50 for Individual Membership, $200 for Corporate Membership, Retired and Student Memberships are $17.50.
 General meeting registration fees are charged to defray meeting costs and vary depending upon the meeting location.

 AFMA Wishes to Thank the Following Donors for their

 General meetings are held twice per year, usually in May and November.
-Meeting locations rotate around the state in order to obtain understanding of local floodplain issues.
-The May meeting is held in the Central or Northern region, and the November meeting is held in the Southern or Central region.
+Meeting locations rotate around the state between the Northern, Central and Southern regions in order to obtain understanding of local floodplain issues.
 The first day is reserved for informative programs and training, and includes a variety of guest speakers.
 Committee meetings and reports and sometimes a field trip of local interest are held on the second day.
 A newsletter is published twice per year, prior to scheduled general meetings.